 Last summer, I worked under Richard Stebbing and he is kinda a genius.
 I googled him the other day and found out that he finished his undergrad engineering degree in 3 years with straight A-plus.
 He then became a Rhodes scholar at Oxford, finishing his PhD also in 3 years.
 Every time I see him code, I’m like: “Wow, you can do that?”
-You can check out his GitHub.
-But whenever he wasn’t blowing me away with his coding skills, he made a sport out of making fun of me.
+When he wasn’t blowing me away with his coding skills, he made a sport out of making fun of me.

 Continue reading “[Day 136] Meet Richard Stebbing–my unbelievable boss”